Archive

 Step 1: Download and install iExplorer.
 While you can buy the software, the demo works as well.
 What this software does is allow you to see the files on your iOS devices, which includes the files created and saved by your apps.
 It’s pretty cool, especially because you don’t have to jailbreak your phone.

 Step 2: Connect your iOS device to your computer via your USB connector.
-For some reason, it took a few minutes for iExplorer to recognize my iPhone (4S) was connected to my computer.
-It was a few days ago, so I don’t remember exactly what I did outside of changing the USB port and restarting the program a few times.
+For some reason, the first time it took a few minutes for iExplorer to recognize my iPhone (4S) was connected to my computer.
+(It was a few days ago, so I don’t remember exactly what I did outside of changing the USB port and restarting the program a few times.
 I think I might have even restarted my machine too.
 I noticed that I had to have the phone unlocked as well.
-Hopefully it just detects for you.
+Hopefully it just detects for you.)
+UPDATE: It immediately detects my phone every time I launch now.

 Step 3: Like the video shows, you want to navigate to your list of apps, going to Vine and then Vine’s ‘tmp’ directory.
 This is where all your Vine videos appear after recording, as an MP4.
 It also generates a thumbnail based on the video too.